weighne/py_xl_tools/README.md

 # py_xl_tools
-A bunch of python functions for wrking with spreadsheets
+A bunch of python functions for working with spreadsheets.
+Will be expanded over time fo' sho